nicolelau/liferay-learn/labs/dxp/7.x/installation-and-upgrades/04-upgrading-liferay/08-using-the-upgrade-tool.md

 Only execute the upgrade process on a server with ideal memory, CPU, and database connection configurations.
 If executing an upgrade remotely using `ssh`, make sure to guard against interruptions:

 * If you're executing the upgrade using `ssh` and connection is lost, connect again and check the upgrade logs since the process will continue running.
 * If execution stopped during an upgrade process for DXP 7.1 or higher, restart the upgrade tool to continue the upgrade from that point.
-You can also use Gogo shell to [check module upgrade status](./09-upgrading-modules-using-gogo-shell.md#checking-upgrade-status) and continue non-core module upgrades, as long as the core upgrade processes have completed.
+You can also use Gogo shell to [check module upgrade status](./09-upgrading-modules-using-gogo-shell.md#checking-upgrade-status).
 * If execution stopped during a core upgrade process for DXP 7.0 or lower, you must [restore the data from a backup](https://help.liferay.com/hc/en-us/articles/360029124271-Backing-up-a-Liferay-DXP-Installation) and start the upgrade again.

 **Warning:** To prevent the tool's expanded command from growing too large for Windows, execute the upgrade tool script from the `[LIFERAY_HOME]/tools/portal-tools-db-upgrade-client` folder.